fnc314/hair_etc_app/README.md

 [HairEtcApp](https://hairetcapp.herokuapp.com/)

 To explore the app, the following credentials are available:

-EMail: `abc@def.com` -OR- `example@example.com` -OR- `example@sample.com`
+- EMail: `abc@def.com` -OR- `example@example.com` -OR- `example@sample.com`

-Password: `1234567890` (for all accounts)
+- Password: `1234567890` (for all accounts)

 Notes:

--The first two emails are accounts with multiple appointments that allow users to test out deleting (examining the instant UI change) and to see what the application will look like populated with a decent amount of information
+- The first two emails are accounts with multiple appointments that allow users to test out deleting (examining the instant UI change) and to see what the application will look like populated with a decent amount of information
--The third account has no pre-made appointments and shows what a new user to the site would experience, once they are signed in
+- The third account has no pre-made appointments and shows what a new user to the site would experience, once they are signed in
--All accounts can be used to delete and edit any appointment as well as create an appointment
+- All accounts can be used to delete and edit any appointment as well as create an appointment

 The Android source code can be seen here:
 [HairEtcAppAndroid](https://github.com/fnc314/hair_etc_app_android)

 Notes:

--Without forking/cloning the repository, the Android app is unavailable for download -The Android experience can be had using a mobile device's Chrome browser (testing was not done on Safari, Firefox, IE, or Opera on mobile devices)
+- Without forking/cloning the repository, the Android app is unavailable for download
+- The Android experience can be had using a mobile device's Chrome browser (testing was not done on Safari, Firefox, IE, or Opera on mobile devices)

 ## Future Upgrades